 - Bargaining is very common in Nepal.
 You would often need to bargain while shopping and riding cabs in Nepal.

-- Never eat beef in front of Hindus & Buddhist because beef is strictly prohibited among both Hindus and Buddhists.
+- Never eat beef in front of Hindus & Buddhists because beef is strictly prohibited among both Hindus and Buddhists.
 Cows are sacred in Nepal.

-- Do walk around temples/ stupas clockwise (from left-hand side).
+- Do walk around temples/ stupas clockwise (from the left-hand side).

 - Do get a receipt of authenticity when purchasing an antique replica, otherwise, you will not be allowed to take it out of the country.